Greenhouse Gas Reporting Program

 With EPA’s Facility Level Information on GreenHouse gases Tool (FLIGHT), you can quickly and easily filter GHG data in a variety of ways, including by facility, industry, location, or gas.
 Click the map to launch the tool

-In 2012, power plants accounted for about 40% of U.S. carbon pollution and 67% of direct emissions reported under the GHGRP.
-Learn more about what 2012 GHGRP data reveal about U.S. GHG emissions.
+In 2013, power plants accounted for roughly one-third of total U.S. greenhouse gas pollution.
+Learn more about what 2013 GHGRP data reveal about U.S. GHG emissions.

 Comprehensive greenhouse gas (GHG) data reported directly to EPA from across the country are now easily accessible to the public through EPA’s GHG Reporting Program (GHGRP).
 The 2013 GHGRP data set includes public information from facilities in nine industry groups that directly emit large quantities of GHGs, as well as suppliers of certain fossil fuels and industrial gases.